mongodb-industry-solutions/retail-unified-commerce/backend/advanced-search-ms/README.md

 - Any `boostLevel` not in `[1,2,3]`.
 - Invalid `page_size` (must be `1..100`) or `page` (`>=1`).
 - Invalid `fusionMode` (must be `rrf` or `scoreFusion`).
-- **Unknown brands**: one or more provided brand names don’t exist in the catalog for the selected store (case-insensitive).

 ### Examples